ViRb3/windows-ansible/README.md

    - Disable WinRM using [DisableWinRM.ps1](DisableWinRM.ps1).
 The temporary password (if present) will be removed.
    - Remove the `HTTPS WinRM` user rule in `simplewall`

-5. Restart the VM for all changes to take effect
+5. Restart the system for all changes to take effect

 ## Ansible environment variables